 - A summary of stores data has been extracted from TasNetworks' financial systems, and then linked to the relevant work categories in SAP.
 As there is no reliable link between asset data and works data, the route length and number of phases involved with each work package cannot be easily attained.
 For the relevant work packs, the total of the conductor lengths has been used to calculate the length in the Repex table, and the values divided by 3 and converted to km to determine the total km installed.
-These values have been distributed across voltages matching that for the poles system voltage rating, and ratio of multiphase, single phase and SWER. - Conductors are repaired in the majority of cases, and then programmed for replacement, if required, as part of a program for replacement (Copper and Galvanised Iron conductor (GI)).
-The types of failures reported are:

-- Conductor clashing due to wind long span - Conductor clashing due to wind slack span - Conductor Bare Wire Broken - Conductor low Incorrect clearance - The total conductor used from TasNetworks' stores system has been divided by three to calculate the total kilometres installed, based on the assumption that all overhead conductor installations are three phase. - It is assumed that the majority (≈87.5%) of installations are 22 kV, with a smaller proportion (≈12.0%) being 11 kV conductors and a very small number being LV (≈0.05%).
-This proportion is based broadly upon voltage distribution across the state where this work has taken place.
-From a pole top/construction perspective, voltage makes very little difference in terms of the materials used, as the same components are used for both 22 kV and 11 kV voltages. - For conductor failures, it has been assumed that all transformer outages are at LV conductor level; that others relate to voltage of feeder (HV); and conductor replacements with no recorded voltage level involve 22kV conductors, on the basis that a large majority are 22kV. - Kilometres of Overhead Line Inspected in 2018/19 assumed the TasNetworks overhead line supports (poles) inspected multiplied by 0.1km average span, plus overhead line kilometres covered by aerial inspection by helicopter patrol.
+These values have been distributed across voltages matching that for the poles system voltage rating, and ratio of multiphase, single phase and Single Wire Earth Return (SWER). - Conductors are repaired in the majority of cases, and then programmed for replacement, if required, as part of a program for replacement (Copper and Galvanised Iron conductor (GI)).
+The types of failures reported are: - Conductor clashing due to wind long span - Conductor clashing due to wind slack span - Conductor Bare Wire Broken - Conductor low Incorrect clearance - The total conductor used from TasNetworks' stores system has been divided by 3 to calculate the total kilometres installed, based on the assumption that all overhead conductor installations are three phase. - It is assumed that the majority (≈87.5%) of installations are 22kV, with a smaller proportion (≈12.0%) being 11kV conductors and a very small number being LV (≈0.05%).
+This proportion is based broadly upon voltage distribution across the State where this work has taken place.
+From a pole top/construction perspective, voltage makes very little difference in terms of the materials used, as the same components are used for both 22kV and 11kV voltages. - For conductor failures, it has been assessed that all transformer outages are at LV conductor level and that others relate to voltage of feeder (HV).
+Conductor replacements with no recorded voltage level involve 22kV conductors on the basis that a large majority are 22kV. - LV services spans are reported with overhead services, so excluded from LV overhead conductor report.